 - masala paste gives dhaba style color and flavor to sabzi

-- dry spices gives nice aromatic flavor to the sabzi.
+- dry spices give a nice aromatic flavor to the sabzi.

 - roasted besan gives thickness to sabzi gravy.